marcus-sonestedt/t13activityweb/README.md

 ## Data model

-* EventTypes - race day, training week, track work day or club barbequeue
+* EventTypes - race day, training week, track work day or club barbecues
 * Events - a specific race or similar time-bound event of some type
-* ActivityType - a role that has to be filled during an event, flag marshal, pre-grid controller or technical scrutineer for races, carpenter or painter for work days or grillmeister and saucemaster for barbequeues.
+* ActivityType - a role that has to be filled during an event, flag marshal, pre-grid controller or technical scrutineer for races, carpenter or painter for work days or grill-meister and sauce-master for barbecues.
 * Activity - a specific activity of given type for an event, which can be assigned to a user
 * Member - person able to perform an Activity, possible linked to a web site User
-* ActivityDelistRequest - request by member to be delisted from an activity, must be approved/rejected by staff to have an effect, unless someone else books that activity
+* ActivityDelistRequest - request by member to be de-listed from an activity, must be approved/rejected by staff to have an effect, unless someone else books that activity

 ## Development

-* Any OS should work, although it has been devleoped on Windows with the goal to support running on Linux in production.
+* Any OS should work, although it has been developed on Windows with the goal to support running on Linux in production.
 * Visual Studio Code is an free and excellent editor.
 * Visual Studio Community/Professional is also usable.